Periodization Training for Optimal Results

 Goal #1: "I want to get a stronger upper body."

 • Step 1: Assess where your upper body strength is at.
 Whether you want to use pushups, a bench press test, pull up test or strict overhead press, figure out where your strength is currently.
 To look at strength we typically use 1RM or 3RM but you can also use a 10RM.
 RM means "Rep Max" so a 1RepMax or 3 Rep Max or 10RepMax.
-If you only have bodyweight, figure out how many strict reps of something you can do to failure and right it down.
+If you only have bodyweight, figure out how many strict reps of something you can do to failure and write it down.

 • Step 2: Figure out how long you want to take to get stronger at "X" For example, I want to spend the next three months increasing my 10RM dumbbell overhead press.